Getting started - part 2¶

 Let’s put the road models where they should be.
 We’ll use the ones that come with SceneCity.
 Later in this tutorial you’ll see how to use your own, but for now we’ll concentrate on understanding how to let SceneCity place them in the 3d scene.

 Go to the scene options, in the SceneCity panel.
-Click on Import library of roads and buildings in active layers.
+Click on Import library of roads and buildings in active collections.

 You should see several models appear.